Restaurant Outdoor Dining Setup Guide: Layout, Permits & Furniture (2026)

 • Seasonal Promotions: Launch limited-time offers or themed events to draw in crowds.

-• Menu Adaptation: Adjust your menu to feature light, seasonal dishes that complement outdoor dining.
+• Menu Adaptation: Adjust your menu to feature light, seasonal dishes that complement outdoor dining — items that photograph well, travel from the kitchen without issue, and can be executed at volume.

 • Customer Feedback: Regularly gather feedback and tweak your setup for continuous improvement.